-That tough plastic hull does make the SS127 a little heavy.
+That tough hybrid catamaran hull design does make the Bonafide SS127 a little heavy.
 With the seat, the boat weighs 94 pounds, and while the skid plate does help with drags, I still wouldn’t want to drag it long distances.
 Consider investing in a small kayak trailer to get it from the parking lot to the water’s edge.

 For tandem carries the SS127 comes with easy to grip carry handles on the bow and stern that are designed to prevent you from banging your knuckles against the hull.
 An additional carry handle can be found along the side so that three-person carries are possible.

 Always carry your kayak empty.
 Overloading your boat can cause the keel to bend or “warp” over time.